-Border agencies are continually challenged to adapt to the social, political, cultural and economic forces that shape what they do and how they do it.
-They serve stakeholders across trade, security, immigration and tourism mandates under unyielding pressure to provide excellent services and facilitate the safe and rapid transit of people and goods.
+Border services in Canada are challenged to adapt to the social, political, cultural and economic forces that shape what they do and how they do it.
+They serve stakeholders across trade, security, immigration and travel mandates under unyielding pressure to provide excellent services while facilitating the safe and rapid movement of people and goods.